Signs of OCD in Children

 5.)
 Prevent New Rituals From Developing

 If your child’s OCD goes untreated, chances are they’ll develop new compulsive behaviors.
-In such cases, it’s in your best interest to keep an eye out for new rituals.
+In such cases, it’s in your best interest to watch for new rituals.

-If you do notice a new ritual develop, it can help by 1.) bringing it to your child’s attention and 2.) discussing how this is a product of OCD.
+If you notice a new ritual develop, it can help to 1.) bring it to your child’s attention and 2.) discuss how this is a product of OCD.
 Again, you can use the OCD names discussed above by telling your child something along the lines of, “This is Mr. Worry talking again.”

 Final Word

-While you help a child with OCD at home, it’s important to also ensure they’re keeping on top of treatment.
-With the aid of a medical professional, OCD symptoms can be overcome, allowing a child to live out a fulfilling life.
+While you help a child with OCD at home, it’s important to also ensure they keep on top of treatment.
+With the aid of a medical professional, OCD symptoms can be overcome, allowing a child to live a fulfilling life.

 This process of treatment works more naturally when a parent is intimately involved.
 Understand what OCD is, what the signs of OCD in children are, and what you can do to help your child.